hyperlabs-finance/hypershare/README.md

 HypercoreCompliance works in tandem with Hypershare and the HyperbaseClaimRegistry, recording which attributes a prospective shareholder must have in order to receive shares.
 These attributes are known as claims.
 Unless a user is whitelisted, when a share transfer is initiated the HypercoreCompliance contract iterates through the necessary claims, comparing them against the claims held by the prospective shareholder in the HyperbaseClaimRegistry.

-## HypershareRegistry.sol
+## HypercoreRegistry.sol

-HypershareRegistry keeps an on-chain record of the shareholders of its corresponding Hypershare contract.
+HypercoreRegistry keeps an on-chain record of the shareholders of its corresponding Hypershare contract.
 It then uses this record to enforce limit-based compliance checks, such as ensuring that a share transfer does not result in too many shareholders, fractional shareholdings or  that a shareholder has not been frozen by the owner-operator.